 Proactive legal steps provide long-term security.
 While the day-to-day bond is the priority, the legal framework protecting that bond has nuances that are often overlooked.

 A primary focus is securing the necessary consents.
 When a non-custodial biological parent is unable or unwilling to sign off, the process becomes technical.
-Ohio law allows us to move forward without consent in specific circumstances—such as abandonment or a persistent failure to provide financial support.
+Section 3107.07 of the Ohio Revised Code allows us to move forward without consent in specific circumstances—such as abandonment or a persistent failure to provide financial support.
 We develop these arguments to provide the court with the evidence required to finalize your status.

 We also work with parents whose names are already on the birth certificate.
 A birth certificate is an administrative record that can be challenged or amended; an adoption decree is a permanent judicial order.
 Because a court judgment is protected by the “Full Faith and Credit” clause of the U.S. Constitution, every other state must honor it.
 This ensures you can travel, move, or handle emergencies with the certainty that your parental rights are recognized.